National Honor Society

 - Service: This quality is defined through voluntary contributions made by a student to the school or community, done without compensation and with a positive, courteous, and enthusiastic spirit.

-- Leadership: Student leaders are those who are resourceful, good problem solvers, promoters of school activities, idea-contributors, dependable, and persons who exemplify positive attitudes about life.
+- Leadership: A student that displays qualities of a good leader is resourceful, a good problem solver, promotes school activities, is an idea-contributor, dependable, and exemplifies positive attitudes about life.
 Leadership experiences can be drawn from school or community activities while working with or for others.

 - Character: The student of good character upholds principles of morality and ethics, is cooperative, demonstrates high standards of honesty and reliability, shows courtesy, concern, and respect for others, and generally maintains a good clean lifestyle.